Ronald Searle: Biography

-Early work as war artist
+Early work as war artist during captivity

 Although Searle published the first St Trinian's cartoon in the magazine Lilliput in 1941, his professional career really begins with his documentation of the brutal camp conditions of his period as a prisoner-of-war of the Japanese in World War II in a series of drawings that he hid under the mattresses of prisoners dying of cholera.
 Searle recalled, "I desperately wanted to put down what was happening, because I thought if by any chance there was a record, even if I died, someone might find it and know what went on."
 But Searle survived, along with approximately 300 of his drawings.
 Liberated late in 1945, Searle returned to England, where he published several of the drawings in fellow prisoner Russell Braddon's The Naked Island.
 Another of Searle's fellow prisoners later recounted, "If you can imagine something that weighs six stone or so, is on the point of death and has no qualities of the human condition that aren't revolting, calmly lying there with a pencil and a scrap of paper, drawing, you have some idea of the difference of temperament that this man had from the ordinary human being."

 Most of these drawings appear in his 1986 book, Ronald Searle: To the Kwai and Back, War Drawings 1939–1945.
 In the book, Searle also wrote of his experiences as a prisoner, including the day he woke up to find a dead friend on either side of him, and a live snake underneath his head:

 At least one of his drawings is on display at the Changi Museum and Chapel, Singapore, but the majority of his originals are in the permanent collection of the Imperial War Museum, London, along with the works of other POW artists.
 The best known of these are John Mennie, Jack Bridger Chalker, Philip Meninsky and Ashley George Old.
+In 2002, additional war drawings by Searle were discovered in Melbourne, Australia.
+They depict the Australian soldier Henry "Lofty" Cannon, whom Searle credits with saving his life while they were prisoners of war.
+These drawings are now held by the State Library of Victoria.